Dates and Times

 We don’t know how to talk about whiteness.

 Please note: This performance is limited capacity and will be performed twice throughout the evening, including one performance at 6:30 pm.
 If you would like to attend the 6:30 pm performance, please continue to book a ticket and email James on [email protected] to be added to the guest list.
 Tickets are allocated on a first come first serve basis.

 CHAV by Kelly Green

 Kelly is sick and tired of being told that now she is a PhD student she no longer reads as working class.
 She has learnt to talk the talk and walk the walk of class drag for middle-class people and spaces, to be heard and to be seen.
 No one takes a CHAV seriously.

 A neon, grey, diamante and hard-hitting autobiographical journey, which playfully explores and comments on working-class female identity, and how we both lose and reclaim ourselves through our lived experience of class.

-Everything I Am by Natasha Brown
+Everything I Am by Natasha Simone

 I’m a bit tired.
 Tired of biting my tongue.
 I’m fed up of not calling things out.
 I’m bored of letting things slide.

 Tash is a queer black woman.
 She’s also silenced, a lot.
 Things will change once she starts university though.
 She’s taking cues from her idol – the master of speaking their mind, Kanye West.